-What If My Husband Won't Let Me Tithe?
+What Do I Do If My Husband Won't Let Me Tithe?

 I am a Christian married to a Christian.
 I make significantly more money than my husband.
 I want to be able to tithe on the money I make and he doesn't want me to.
 We have plenty of money and no financial burdens or debt.
 Should I be submissive to my husband on this issue or insist on being able to tithe on the money I make?
 I would actually like to give more than just a tithe, but 10 percent to me seems like a compromise.
 You can reword this question as you wish, but I would value your opinion.
 I would not like my name to be used to protect my husband.

 Dear Name Withheld,